 Drawing on everything they learned, the student teams created proposals recommending one type of development model for each neighborhood, with the intention of stimulating the imagination of city stakeholders about what might be possible under the program.
 Teams had to choose between four models: maker spaces and fab labs, food halls, community land trust and affordable housing, and what Cooney describes as “a really innovative model for investing in businesses that is community led and combines a community organizing ethos with an impact investing lens.”
 For their final deliverable, the teams presented their recommendations to New Haven planning and development officials.

 Students also created a podcast, Cityscope, for which they interviewed national experts on Opportunity Zones and community development.
 Over eight episodes, the podcast covers subjects including a deep dive into Opportunity Zones, how they influence affordable housing policy, explorations of the various models New Haven could employ, and a final reflection on how the city might harness the new initiative.

 For the students, the course offered a different approach to learning about economic development, built not just on assembling key data, but interacting with community stakeholders, including many that otherwise might be overlooked.
-Paul Bashir ’19, a student in the Master’s Degree in Business and Society program, says the Inclusive Economic Development Lab offers a unique experience that embodies the Yale SOM mission.
+Paul Bashir ’19, a student in the Master’s Degree in Global Business and Society program, says the Inclusive Economic Development Lab offers a unique experience that embodies the Yale SOM mission.
 “I think it is going to be tough to find a similar course somewhere else,” he says.
 “It really allowed us to engage with the society and community here.
 I loved it.”